Hostile Takeover: My Face Stages a Coup

 But aging?

-Nobody warns you that one random Tuesday at a team-building event, your identity could just get taken over without warning!
+Nobody warns you that your façade, the one you visualize in your mind for decades, could just get taken over without warning!

 Every time I book that Botox appointment, there’s a split second where I think, Wait, when did I become the woman who does this?

-As Chris, my partner, pointed out, "You never needed permission before for anything!
-Why start now?"
-Such a smart man!
+As Chris, my partner, pointed out, “You never needed permission before for anything!
+Why start now?”
+Such a wise man!

 This isn’t about turning back time or chasing perfection.
 It’s about trying stuff without apologizing — accepting whoever’s looking back and choosing the moves we make — whether that’s Baby Botox, a new moisturizer, or telling the proxy solicitors to shut the f-up.